-After a graduate student has successfully completed twelve (12) semester hours of effective work toward the master's degree, a Petition for Candidacy is sent from the office of the Graduate Division which is to be signed by the student and his departmental chairman and returned to that office at the earliest possible date.
-The major department will then act upon the petition.
-If it is denied, a new petition may be made at a later date.
-A student is not a candidate for the master's degree until this petition has been approved by the major department, and the student has taken such special examinations as may be recommended by the head of the major department.
+After a graduate student has completed twelve semester hours of effective work toward the master's degree, he will receive a Petition for Candidacy which is to be signed by the student and by the head of his department and returned promptly to the Craduate Office.
+If the department head does not approve the petition, a new application may be made at a later date.
+A student is not a candidate for a degree until his petition has been approved.